HHNM/Adventure_Game/README.md

 ## Level Editor
-There is a total of 5 levels saved in a csv file.
+There is a total of 5 levels, each saved in a csv file.
 You can create more levels using `level_editor.py` file

 ![Alt text](Github_Images/levelEditor.png?raw=true "lvleditor")
+Here are some of the levels
 <p float="left">
   <img src="Github_Images/SnowLevel.png?raw=true" width=49.5% height=49.5%>
   <img src="Github_Images/ForestLevel.png?raw=true" width=49.5% height=49.5%>